 DNA damages that are naturally occurring, due to normal cellular processes that produce reactive oxygen species, the hydrolytic activities of cellular water, etc., also occur frequently.
 Although most of these damages are repaired, in any cell some DNA damage may remain despite the action of repair processes.
 These remaining DNA damages accumulate with age in mammalian postmitotic tissues.
 This accumulation appears to be an important underlying cause of aging.

 Circulating tumor cells (CTCs) are a rare subset of cells found in the blood of patients with solid tumors, which function as a seed for metastases.
-Cancer cells metastasize through the bloodstream either as single migratory CTCs or as multicellular groupings—CTC clusters.
+Cancer cells metastasize through the bloodstream as single migratory CTCs or multicellular groupings—CTC clusters.
 The CTCs preserve primary tumor heterogeneity and mimic tumor properties, and may be considered as a clinical biomarker, preclinical model, and therapeutic target.
 The potential clinical application of CTCs is being a component of liquid biopsy.

 Circulating tumor cells in precision oncology: clinical applications in liquid biopsy and 3D organoid model

 Yang, C., Xia, BR., Jin, WL. et al. Circulating tumor cells in precision oncology: clinical applications in liquid biopsy and 3D organoid model.
 Cancer Cell Int 19, 341 (2019). https://doi.org/10.1186/s12935-019-1067-8